omarbelkady/DevOps/README.md

     - kube-node-lease: keeps a record of the hearbeats of nodes
         - every node here in node-lease gets its own object in the namespace
     - default: used for you to create resources at the beginning
+- If you do not supply a namespace to a component it creates them in a default namespace
 #### Usecases Of A Namespace
-- Imagine having a default namespace which is provided by K8s and I create all my resources there in addition to the default namespaces that were shipped by K8s
+Imagine having a default namespace which is provided by K8s and I create all my resources there in addition to the default namespaces that were shipped by K8s
-- If I have a complex application which has multiple deployments which create replicas of many pods and I have resources such as services and ConfigMap.
+-Component Structure: If I have a complex application which has multiple deployments which create replicas of many pods and I have resources such as services and ConfigMap.
 Sooner than later my default namespace will be filled with different components

-- The proper way to use a namespace is to group namespace by their appropriate resource
+The proper way to use a namespace is to group namespace by their appropriate resource
     - database namespace: I deploy my database and its required resources here
     - Monitoring Namespace: This deploys Prometheus and all its required resources
     - Elastic Stack Namespace: This deploys Elastic Search and Kibana resources
     - Nginx-Ingress: This deploys Nginx-Ingress Resources
     - Do not use a namespace if you are working on a small project and up to 10 users.
-- Working With Teams in one application
+- Working With Teams in one application which prevents conflicts between one another
 - A cluster which I want to host both staging and development environment.
 This is done because say I use nginx controller/elastic stack for logging, this will enable me to deploy it in one cluster and use for both environments.
 This will save me the hassle of deployment both environment to two indepedent clusters.
 Staging now use both resources as well as the development environment
-- Blue/Green Development: Blue Production's version namespace is different than Green Production's version namespace.
+Blue/Green Development: Blue Production's version namespace is different than Green Production's version namespace.
 Blue's Production is active and Green is the subsequent Production version.
 Before deployment when they are both in Production they both use the same resources this prevents the need to create a separate cluster

+- Access And Resource Limits On Namespaces:
+    - 2 Teams working on the same cluster which means each team has their own Namespace.
+    I as a PM can give each team member the appropriate access.
+Say Team Member A who is in Team 1 only has access to namespace cs375fb and Team Member B who is in Team 2 only has access to namespace bfloboc.
+Team member A(cs375fb) and B(bfloboc) only have CRUD abilities in their own namespace.
+    - Each team has their own secured and isolated environments
+    - I can also limit the number of resources a Namespace uses: e.g. CPU, RAM, Storage cap per NS.
+Set a quota per namespace

 #### Error you can reach if you are on Team 1 and there is Team 2 also working on an app
 ```
 if your team(Team 1) and the other team(Team 2) are using the same cluster.
 Team1 deploys